Moment methods in energy minimization: New bounds for Riesz minimal energy problems

 In this way the dual problems become strictly feasible and can be solved with high precision solvers.
-Notice that for any value of $M$ it is guaranteed we get a lower bound on the energy, and if $M$ is large enough (we use $M = 1000$) this does not change the bound.
+Notice that for any value of $M$ it is guaranteed we get a lower bound on the energy, and if $M$ is large enough (we use $M = 1000$) this does not weaken the bound.

 We model the polynomial equality constraints \eqref{eq:putinar rep 1} and \eqref{eq:putinar representation} by a linear constraint for each monomial.
 When we use the additional symmetry from Section~\ref{sec:putinars theorem for invaraint}, then this results in linearly dependent constraints.
 For some solvers such as the machine precision solver CSDP \cite{Borchers1999} this is not a problem, but solvers from the SDPA family do not work well in this case.
 Therefore we first remove identical constraints and then use a QR factorization of the constraint matrix of the semidefinite program to remove any remaining linearly dependent constraints.